cocodrino/San-Francisco-Movie-Location-Guide/README.md

 for this amazing opportunity..many thanks!

-the project needs some fixes and improves, I will do it and add smooth animations and better navigation the time was to short
+the project needs some fixes and improvements and better documentation ... thanks!